 - How fast the muscles shrink?

-I remember that was my first question next day.
+I remember that was my first question the next day.
 I can say they shrink pretty fast.
 But the shrinking isn't the biggest problem - the stretch and contraction is the worst problem.
-My hand was very slim after 2 weeks with no move, but I wasn't aware that gaining mass is easy in comparison with getting contraction and stretch range.
-Although I started very gentle exercises since 5 th day after injury.
+My hand was very slim after two weeks with no movement, but I wasn't aware that gaining muscle mass is easy in comparison with getting a contraction and stretch range back.
+I started very gentle exercises since 5th day after the injury.

 - Why I can't move my arm even an inch?

-I was wondering if I injured important nerve and lost ability to move?
-After 2-5 days after injury I wasn't able to move my arm, except the fingers and forearm.
-This was due to body self-protection mechanism after injury.
-Our body turns off the nerve system in the area so we are unable to harm ourselves and end up almost numb in this area.
-In addition, body also stiffs muscles in area to hold bones in one position, just like a stabilizer.
+I was wondering if I injured important nerve and lost the ability to move?
+After 2-5 days after injury, I wasn't able to move my arm, except the fingers and forearm.
+It was due to body self-protection mechanism after injury.
+Our body turns off the nerve system in the area, so we are unable to harm ourselves and end up almost numb in this area.
+Also, the body stiffs muscles in the area to hold bones in one position, just like a stabiliser.
 It was explained to me by one of my physiotherapist s.

 - Any diet recommendation?

-You've probably heard that Olympic athletes are using visualization to improve performance.
+You've probably heard that Olympic athletes are using visualisation to improve performance.
 I tried that myself.
-I couldn't move my shoulder but I was lying down every day and imagining that I'm moving it.
+I couldn't move my shoulder, but I was lying down every day and imagining that I'm waving my hand freely.
 I can't really tell if that helped.
-It made my physiotherapists smile when I told them about it .
-Once we even tried it on session.
-One thing I noticed was that the muscles became more stiff while I was imagining the movements.
+It made my physiotherapists smile when I said them about it.
+Once we even tried it on the session.
+One thing I noticed was that the muscles became stiffer while I imagined the movements.

-No one can guarantee that.
-Every shoulder dislocation is different - some of them will tore apart more muscles and some of them less.
-But your motivation to do the right things can significantly improve the recovery time .
+No one can guarantee how fast you'll recover.
+Every dislocated shoulder is different - some of them will tear apart more muscles and some of them less.
+But your motivation to do the right things can significantly improve the recovery time.

 - When will the pain go away?

-In my case it was 2 months.
-After 2 months it finally stopped to hurt and I could sleep whole night again.
-I remember I needed to wake up every couple of minutes just to sit as lying was very painful.
+In my case, it was for two months.
+After two months it finally stopped to hurt, and I could sleep a whole night again.
+I remember I needed to wake up every couple of minutes to sit as lying was very painful.
 Once I fell asleep sitting with head between my knees.
-I couldn't feel my legs for few minutes after waking up 🙂 .
+I couldn't feel my legs for a few minutes after waking up 🙂 .

 One thing that helped fight the inflammation and pain were therapies: laser, ultrasounds, magneto- and cryotherapy - after 2-week session pain was gone.

 Can't tell you as I don't know if you have the same injury as I had.
-No one can tell you until you are examined.
-Right after injury you should schedule the appointment with orthopedist and ask him for ultrasound scan and advice on exercise.
+No one can say to you until you will be examined.
+Right after the damage you should schedule the appointment with the orthopedist and ask him for an ultrasound scan and advice on exercise.
 After about one month the doctor will direct you to the rehabilitation stage.

 - Should I buy special equipment?

-I don't recommend any stabilization that limits your movement unless it's advised by doctor or physiotherapist.
-But there's a lot of good things you could get like exercise ball, tape (best to set by physiotherapist), smaller balls to train throw and catch, resistance band - just a name of few.
+I don't recommend any stabilisation that limits your movement unless doctor or physiotherapist advise it.
+But there's a lot of good things you could get like an exercise ball, tape (best to set by a physiotherapist), smaller balls to train throw and catch, resistance band - just a name of few.
 Best ask your physiotherapist about tools for your kind of injury.

-No. No. No. It is simply not possible to understand any of these exercises only by looking and leasing.
+No. No. No. It is just not possible to understand any of these exercises only by looking at the computer screen.
 Thought of practising them without professional examination is even more frightening, as they may be pointless or even harmful in your case.

-I would say that doing exercises is a double-edged sword .
-First of all you must know which muscles should be stretched up and which reduced.
-Which are too strong or too weak and if there is any imbalance.
-If muscles around shoulder are out of balance it will cause more instability and higher risk of reoccurrence.
+I would say that doing exercises is a double-edged sword.
+First of all, you must know which muscles should be stretched up and which reduced, which are too strong or too weak and if there is an imbalance.
+If muscles around the shoulder are out of balance, it will cause more instability and a higher risk of reoccurrence.

-Second most important thing about exercises is performing it well.
-I would have never thought that making some of exercises can be so difficult.
+The second most important thing about exercises is performing it well.
+I would have never thought that doing some exercises can be so tricky.

 You are asked to move one muscle on the back that you have never known to exist.
 You try hard and move every muscle around (which is not beneficial) but not this one.
-You think you must try harder but that does not work.
-And you try that with a professional on session for 30 minutes and finally they move it for you just to stimulate the muscle memory and try to hopefully unlock it for the next session.
+You think you must try harder, but that does not work.
+And you try that with a professional on the session for 30 minutes, and finally they move it for you to stimulate the muscle memory and try to unlock it for the next session hopefully.

 In the first weeks 70% of exercises I did at home I did wrong.
 3rd week 50% wrong.
 Later 20% - 40% wrong.
 You learn through the process constantly improving step by step.
 The only feedback is from your physiotherapist.
 And keep asking them about everything all the time if anything is not 100% clear.
 Some things will take time to digest and process in the head and sync with muscles later.

-This is why I don't recommend any online exercise if your not healthy.
+It is the reason why I don't recommend any online exercise if you're not healthy.

 - Seek medical advice

-You should seek medical advice after few days the joint had been set in the hospital.
+You should seek medical advice after a few days the joint had been set in the hospital.
 It's best to ask some questions and check how your shoulder heals.
-After about a 4 weeks your doctor should direct you to the rehab.
-In hospital there won't be much time to talk as there's usually several people in emergency waiting after you.
+After about 4 weeks your doctor should direct you to the rehab.
+In the hospital, there won't be much time to talk as there are usually several people in the emergency waiting after you.

 - Preferably pick one good physiotherapist

-I had disadvantage of having new physiotherapist every week in my first rehab center.
-I needed to almost start over with every one.
+I had the disadvantage of having new physiotherapist every week in my first rehab centre.
+I needed to almost start over with everyone.
 I didn't like that I felt that my progress could be better if someone understood me and see what works for me from the very beginning.
-There worked around 10 professional (I worked with each of them) + 3 apprentices.
+There worked around ten professional (I worked with each of them) + 3 apprentices.

-On the positive side I could ask about their opinions and learn much wider range of exercises.
-Physiotherapists aren't all equal - I noticed that some of them are specialized in treating certain injuries and know less about shoulder dislocation .
+On the positive side, I could ask about their opinions and learn a much more full range of exercises.
+Physiotherapists aren't all equal - I noticed that some of them are specialised in treating specific injuries and know less about shoulder dislocation.

-And also like in life every problem can be solved with many possible solutions so every one of them has different exercises they favor.
+And also like in life every problem can be solved with many possible solutions, every one of therapist has different exercises they favour.
 I could see quite a difference after changing the rehab center into small professional cabinet.
-In the new place I was fully analyzed for almost same money.
-For the first time they asked me more questions than I asked them! 😉 They seemed to be more passionate about their job and more concerned about my health.
+In the new place, I was thoroughly analysed for almost the same money.
+For the first time, they asked me more questions than I asked them! 😉 They seemed to be more passionate about their job and more concerned about my health.

-Doctors don't want to recommend rehab centers as, I believe, they don't want to be accused of paid advertising.
+Doctors don't want to recommend rehab centres as I believe, they don't want to be accused of paid advertising.

 I think all the professionals I worked with were equally good.
-Some had bit more experience but generally the place makes the difference.
-Even if very good person tries to help you very hard but simply can't because is too busy.
-If you feel that there is something wrong about your sessions best way is to be honest and ask the guy if they think that you could do better on other place and if they can recommend someone.
+Some had a bit more experience, but generally, the place makes the difference even if a perfect person tries to help you very hard but can't because it is too busy.
+If you feel that there is something wrong about your sessions best way is, to be honest, and ask the guy if they think that you could do better in another place and if they can recommend someone.

-In my case the physiotherapist saw that I was struggling and advised me to change the rehab center.
-That was very generous, I appreciate that.
-I suppose she was most experienced of them all as she was able to see from distance and find out of the box solution to my health despite she would earn less!
-Later, I had 1 - 2 people watching over me - that was huge improvement in comparison to the previous where there was usually 1 - 2 (rarely 3) patients per physiotherapist.
+In my case, the physiotherapist saw that I was struggling and advised me to change the rehab centre.
+That was very generous; I appreciate that.
+I suppose she was most experienced of them all as she was able to see from a distance and find out of the box solution to my health even though she would earn less!
+Later, I had 1 - 2 people watching over me - that was a vast improvement in comparison to the previous where there was usually 1 - 2 (rarely 3) patients per physiotherapist.